taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [eclipse-chatgpt-plugin](https://github.com/gradusnikov/eclipse-chatgpt-plugin) - An Eclipse plugin that integrates with ChatGPT
  * [automatic-chatgpt-dan](https://github.com/madkarmaa/automatic-chatgpt-dan) - Browser userscript to automatically send DAN messages to ChatGPT
  * [sk-nl2ef-plugin](https://github.com/anthonypuppo/sk-nl2ef-plugin) - A ChatGPT plugin built with Semantic Kernel that queries a database via natural language.
 Winner of Microsoft's first Semantic Kernel hackathon in the "Most Useful for the Enterprise" category.
+ * [Awesome-Plugins](https://github.com/targed/awesome-plugins) - Awesome-Plugins is a GitHub repository that serves as a comprehensive list of plugins, add-ons, and extensions for ChatGPT, as well as other language models that are compatible with the GPT architecture.

 ## CLIs